-For more information, refer to agentadmin command.
+Learn more from agentadmin command.

-When permissions aren't set correctly, errors such as getting a blank page when accessing a protected resource can occur.
+When permissions are not set correctly, errors such as getting a blank page when accessing a protected resource can occur.

-5. (Optional) If you installed the agent in a parent application, enable it for its child applications by following the steps in Disable and enable agent protection for child applications.
+5. (Optional) If you installed the agent in a parent application, enable it for its child applications, as described in Disable and enable agent protection for child applications.